 According to a study in BMC Public Health, 10% of all tuberculosis cases in the world are linked to alcohol consumption.

-When you consume alcohol, your body immediately prioritizes its metabolization and elimination from the body.
-This takes up valuable resources—making it harder for the body to tend to other more important functions such as fighting pathogens.
+When alcohol is consumed, the body immediately prioritizes its metabolization and elimination from the body.
+This takes up valuable resources that make it harder for the body to tend to other more important functions such as fighting pathogens.

 Alcohol has also been shown to interfere with the diversity of microbes in the gut.
 These are microorganisms that are important for healthy immune function.

-The U.S. National Institute on Alcohol Abuse and Alcoholism (NIAAA), notes that “chronic heavy alcohol consumption, particularly during adolescence and young adulthood, can dramatically affect bone health and may increase the risk of developing osteoporosis (porous bones) later.”
+The National Institute on Alcohol Abuse and Alcoholism (NIAAA) notes, “chronic heavy alcohol consumption, particularly during adolescence and young adulthood, can dramatically affect bone health and may increase the risk of developing osteoporosis (porous bones) later.”
 This increases a person’s susceptibility to fractures.